On the Inadequacy of the Projective Structure with Respect to the Univalence Axiom: The failure of univalence

-\begin{prop} Univalence does not hold for the universe $p\colon \widetilde{U}\rightarrow U$ (\textit{cf.} \ref{sec:universes}) in the type-theoretic fibration category given in \ref{cor:projectivettfc}. \end{prop} \begin{proof} The morphism $U\to E$ (\textit{cf.} the end of section \ref{univalenceproperty}) is defined as follows , \textit{i.e.} it maps an object $x$ to the identity isomorphism of $x$ in $U$.
+\textit{i.e.} it maps an object $x$ to the identity isomorphism of $x$ in $U$.
 Note that this morphism is not surjective onto the fixed points of $E$.
 Indeed, it is easy to find a non-trivial fixed point of $E$.
 For instance, take the following elements of $U\colon (\mathbb{N},\mathbb{N},1_{\mathbb{N}})$, $(2\mathbb{N},2\mathbb{N},1_{2\mathbb{N}})$, and the isomorphism $(2n,2n)$ between them, where $2n$ denotes the bijection from $\mathbb{N}$ to $2\mathbb{N}$ that maps $n$ to $2n$.
 Then this triplet is a fixed point of $E$, where the third component is not the identity.
 So, it does not belong to the image of the morphism above.
 Note that we can even take two identical small groupoids and still find a fixed point of $E$ that does not belong to the image of $U\rightarrow E$.
 Indeed, consider $(\mathbb{Z},\mathbb{Z},1_{\mathbb{Z}})$ and the automorphism $(-n,-n)$, where $-n$ denotes the bijection from $\mathbb{Z}$ to $\mathbb{Z}$ that maps $n$ to $-n$.
 So, according to \ref{thm:homotequiv} the map $U\rightarrow E$ is not a right homotopy equivalence, hence univalence does not hold in the projective type-theoretic fibration structure on $\GGpd$. \end{proof}

 Below we investigate whether function extensionality holds.
 For details about the meaning of function extensionality in a type-theoretic fibration category see \cite[section 5]{shulman:invdia}.
 In particular, according to \cite[lemma 5.9]{shulman:invdia} function extensionality holds in the internal language of a type-theoretic fibration category if and only if dependent products along fibrations preserve acyclic fibrations (\textit{i.e.} fibrations that are also right homotopy equivalences).